murphye/cheap-gke-cluster/README.md

 If you choose to enable HTTPS (with HTTP redirect) at the load balancer, you can enable this in the `terraform.tfvars` by setting `https` to `true`.
 With the default configuration, a self-signed certificate is used.
 You can also use your own certificate as well by adding your own `.crt` and `.key` and configuring with the path to the files in `terraform.tfvars`.

+**Note:** To continue the cheap theme, you can purchase a domain name and a 1-year SSL certificate from [NameCheap](http://namecheap.com) for only $11 in total.

 ## Enable the GKE API

 If you have never used GKE previously on your account, the GKE API needs to be enabled first.
 This can be done using the following command: